JehadAbdelBaqi/Web-Application-Project/README.md

 ## Web Application

 This project is a backend and frontend web application.
 The backend is built using Java, SpringBoot, MySQL and Eclipse.
 The frontend was built using HTML, CSS and JavaScript and Visual Studio Code.
+The final appication should be a webpage which can communicate to a backend database and either get, post, put or delete data from the database.

 ## Application builder

-Please see...
+Please see project build [walkthrough](https://github.com/JehadAbdelBaqi/Web-Application-Project/blob/main/Documentation/project_walkthrough/final_project_build.md) for project build.

 ### Prerequisites